hyuseinleshov/softuni-courses/README.md

 # SoftUni-Courses
-Here are my courses from SoftUni.
+Here are my solutions for problems from SoftUni courses